sajjadhaiderzaidi/AdyenChallenge-iOS/README.md

 - More unit test coverage
 - Snapshot tests for UI components
 - UI tests for flows
+- Linter(SwiftLint, etc.) can be added for consistant code style
 - Improved UI

 ## 5. Authors